 - Ordering a traditional book printing of hundreds, or several thousand of books.

-Time to completion depends on what aspects of the publishing project we are handling and the client’s availability for review and consultation.
-A very quick turnaround is 3 weeks but it usually takes longer due to the time necessary to review a physical proof.
+Time to completion depends on what aspects of the publishing project we are handling and the client's availability for review and consultation.
+A very quick turnaround is 3 weeks, but it usually takes longer due to the time necessary to ship and review a physical proof.
 Contact us to discuss your specific requirements.

-You can review a proof online or order a physical copy of their book.
+You can review a proof online or order a physical copy of your book.
 We highly recommend clients order a physical proof.

 Selling Your Book on Amazon.com

-You are the publisher so accounts are established in your name, or company name.
-Once setup we manage the entire process.
-We assist with selecting keywords, categories and editing descriptions and optimize your book’s listing on Amazon for maximum SEO effectiveness.
+You are the publisher, so accounts are established in your name, or your company name.
+Once set up, we manage the entire process.
+We assist with selecting keywords and categories, and editing descriptions, and optimizing your book's listing on Amazon for maximum SEO effectiveness.

 We pride ourselves on our personal service and initiative.
 If we see an opportunity to improve your title's reading experience, or enhance the marketability of your title, we will volunteer our thoughts.

 Contact us today to discuss how we can help you use CreateSpace or IngramSpark POD publishing for your book project.